The following are some of the most frequent questions we are asked about Fair to Nature farming:

 - Licences are granted for specific sectors, geography and periods of time

 - Exclusivity within a particular sector may be available and can be discussed on a case by case basis

 – A levy (licence fee) on Fair to Nature endorsed sales turnover

-– A premium payment to Fair to Nature farmers for the supply of accredited produce
+– A premium payment to Fair to Nature farmers for the supply of certified produce

 What do licensees get?